firozkhan18/Java-Evaluations/java-basic-exercises.md

 [4]
 ]

-Click me to see the solution

 38. Write a Java program to get the majority element from an array of integers containing duplicates.

 Majority element: A majority element is an element that appears more than n/2 times where n is the array size.

-Click me to see the solution

 39. Write a Java program to print all the LEADERS in the array.
 Note: An element is leader if it is greater than all the elements to its right side.

-Click me to see the solution

 40. Write a Java program to find the two elements in a given array of positive and negative numbers such that their sum is close to zero.

-Click me to see the solution

 41. Write a Java program to find the smallest and second smallest elements of a given array.

-Click me to see the solution

 42. Write a Java program to separate 0s and 1s in an array of 0s and 1s into left and right sides.

-Click me to see the solution

 43. Write a Java program to find all combinations of four elements of an array whose sum is equal to a given value.

-Click me to see the solution

 44. Write a Java program to count the number of possible triangles from a given unsorted array of positive integers.
 Note: The triangle inequality states that the sum of the lengths of any two sides of a triangle must be greater than or equal to the length of the third side.

-Click me to see the solution

 45. Write a Java program to cyclically rotate a given array clockwise by one.

-Click me to see the solution

 46. Write a Java program to check whether there is a pair with a specified sum in a given sorted and rotated array.

-Click me to see the solution

 47. Write a Java program to find the rotation count in a given rotated sorted array of integers.

-Click me to see the solution

 48. Write a Java program to arrange the elements of an array of integers so that all negative integers appear before all positive integers.

-Click me to see the solution

 49. Write a Java program to arrange the elements of an array of integers so that all positive integers appear before all negative integers.

-Click me to see the solution

 50. Write a Java program to sort an array of positive integers from an array.
 In the sorted array the value of the first element should be maximum, the second value should be a minimum, third should be the second maximum, the fourth should be the second minimum and so on.

-Click me to see the solution

 51. Write a Java program that separates 0s on the left hand side and 1s on the right hand side from a random array of 0s and 1.

-Click me to see the solution

 52. Write a Java program to separate even and odd numbers from a given array of integers.
 Put all even numbers first, and then odd numbers.

-Click me to see the solution

 53. Write a Java program to replace every element with the next greatest element (from the right side) in a given array of integers.
 There is no element next to the last element, therefore replace it with -1.

-Click me to see the solution

 54. Write a Java program to check if a given array contains a subarray with 0 sum.